HoneyBook Pricing: Plans, Costs, and Key Features in 2026

 Dubsado

-Dubsado costs about $200 per year and suits solo entrepreneurs who want more control over their workflows.
-It lets you build detailed automations, send contracts, track leads, and manage unlimited projects.
+Dubsado is a client management platform for solo entrepreneurs who want detailed control over their workflows.
+It lets you build custom automations, send contracts, track leads, and manage unlimited projects.

 I think the customization flexibility in Dubsado is impressive, but it can be heavy for people who prefer plug-and-play tools.
 Setup takes time, and complex automations often need testing before they work smoothly.